urodelagames/urodelagames.github.io/_posts/2022-04-19-setting-up-godot-server-on-aws.md

 ---
 layout: post
-title: Setting up a Godot Server on AWS
+title: Godot Multiplayer on AWS
 ---
 > ## If you want to make your first multiplayer game with Godot on AWS, I think I can help you.